 The Centers for Medicare and Medicaid Services (CMS)

-in their press release entitled, "CMS Releases 2022 Projected Medicare Part D Average Premium", that the average basic monthly Medicare Part D plan premium is expected to increase slightly.
+in their press release entitled, "CMS Releases 2023 Projected Medicare Basic Part D Average Premium", that the average basic monthly Medicare Part D plan premium is expected to decrease in 2023.

-) enrollment, the 2022 average weighted basic monthly premium is projected to be approximately $33 per month - an increase of $2.50 from the $30.50 per month premium projected for 2021
+) enrollment, the 2023 average weighted basic monthly premium is projected to be approximately $31.50

-Question: Does the projected increase in projected average Medicare Part D premiums mean you will pay more for your 2022 Medicare Part D plan?
+Question: Does the projected decrease in the estimated average Medicare Part D premiums mean you will pay less for your 2023 Medicare Part D plan?

 The average monthly Medicare Part D premium figure released by CMS may not reflect

-able to shop around during the annual Open Enrollment Period and find a stand-alone 2022 Medicare prescription drug plan (PDP) with about the same monthly premium as you currently have now,
+able to shop around during the annual Open Enrollment Period (AEP) and find a stand-alone 2023 Medicare prescription drug plan (PDP) with about the same monthly premium as you currently have now,

 or you may want to consider changing enrollment to a low-premium (or $0 premium) Medicare Advantage